ranzuh/snake/README.md

 # snake

-Classing snake game written in C using ncurses library.
+Classic snake game written in C using ncurses library.
 It was made for a programming class.
-Try to catch the Apple by changing snakes direction using WASD-keys.
-If you catch the Apple you're snake grows longer.
+Try to eat the Apple by changing snakes direction using WASD-keys.
+If you eat the Apple you're snake grows longer.
 Don't hit the walls haha...